 The trail covers 22 miles of the stream – from Lower Pyatt Access to Yellville – although other stretches of the stream may be floated.
 The water level in the creek depends entirely on rainfall.
 This peaceful stream can turn into a raging torrent very quickly, especially during heavy spring rains.
 Paddlers should seek weather and water-level information before beginning a trip.

 For those planning longer routes, primitive campsites are available at Snow Access and Brooksher Crooked Creek Preserve, which has no access by road.
-Paddlers also may camp at Fred Berry Conservation Education Center on Crooked Creek with permission from the center’s manager.
+Paddlers also may camp at Fred Berry Crooked Creek Nature Center with permission from the center’s manager.
 Camping is limited to one night per campsite.

 Almost all property along Crooked Creek is privately owned and marked by fences, signs or purple paint.
 Please respect private property and camp only at designated areas.